 Sellers of packaged products are obliged to provide the users with information on the packaging itself and its waste, as well as information relating to systems for returning, collecting or recovering this packaging, including recycling, the appropriate waste-handling methods and the meaning of the information placed on the labelling.
-Retail outlets with a sales area exceeding 2,000 m are obliged to carry out selective collection of waste packaging of the products they sell at their own expense.
+Retail outlets with a sales area exceeding 2,000 m2 are obliged to carry out selective collection of waste packaging of the products they sell at their own expense.

 Keeping waste records, keeping a register of entities introducing products, products in packaging and managing waste, and reporting only takes place in electronic form, via an individual account in the Database on Products, Packaging and Waste Management ("BDO").
 The written form of submitting applications is available only to foreign business entities and other foreign persons participating in business transactions who have not established a branch in Poland.
-However, COVID-19-related legislation also introduced some general exceptions allowing the use of the written form by the end of 2020.